-In the period, the key exploration commitment continued to be placed on the projects at Fifield NSW, with the greenfields gold (Au) discovery a highlight in the period.
-This confirms, in the Company's view, that:
+In the period, the key exploration commitment continued to be placed on the projects at Fifield NSW, with the greenfields gold (Au) discovery at Sorpresa the key focus and highlight in the period.
+The Company had an outstanding period, with delineation drilling in three areas at Sorpresa producing some of the best gold intersections yet seen at Fifield.